-Capstone Foster Care Midlands is part of Capstone Foster Care (South East) Limited which is a private limited company constituted under The Companies Act Company Number 4486203.
-It is a part of the Parent Company Capstone Foster Care Limited.
+Capstone Foster Care (South East) Limited is a private limited company constituted under The Companies Act Company Number 4486203.
+It is a part of the parent company Capstone Foster Care Limited.

-Capstone operates across four regions: South East, South West, Midlands and North.
+Capstone operates across four regions; South East, South West, Midlands and North.
 Capstone commenced operations in 2002 (as Vision Fostering) and since this time has grown steadily.
-Capstone is registered and inspected by Ofsted (Registration URN SC1237336).
+Capstone is registered and inspected by Ofsted (Registration SC038134), has achieved 'Good' and 'Outstanding' inspections previously.
+Its current Ofsted rating is Good (as of June 2017).